SarahAndyshak/my-portfolio/README.md

 ## Description

-This is simply a website that allows interested parties to learn about who I am, my education and work history, and view sample programming work.
+My first website!
+In the process of updating.

 ## Setup/Installation Requirements

-* All you need is a web browser.
+* Access to a web browser.
 * Open the page and check out the links.

 ## GitHub Access

-* The portfolio should be viewable at sarahandyshak.github.io/my-portfolio
+* Checkout the page [online!] (https://sarahandyshak.github.io/my-portfolio/)

 ## Known Bugs